Ovarian Cancer in Nevada

 - Obesity – a study by the American Cancer Society found a higher rate of death from ovarian cancer in obese women

-- Reproductive history – women who started menstruating before age 12, had no children or had their first child after age 30, and/or experienced menopause after age 50 may have an increased risk of ovarian cancer
+- Reproductive history – women who started menstruating before age 12, had no children or had their first child after age 35, and/or using estrogens alone or with progesterone after menopause have an increased risk of ovarian cancer

-- Fertility drugs – prolonged use of the fertility drug clomiphene citrate, especially without achieving pregnancy, may increase the risk for developing ovarian tumors
+- Fertility drugs – prolonged use of certain fertility drugs, especially without achieving pregnancy, may increase the risk for developing ovarian tumors

 - Family history – a woman’s chance of developing ovarian cancer is increased if her mother, sister or daughter had ovarian, breast or colorectal cancer